gloriali/HirstLab/FetalBrain/MeDIP/MeDIP.md

 ### MZ DMR in promoters intersect with DE genes

   + On average, there are __1029__ promoter DMRs associated with DE genes, __3.36%__ of all promoter DMRs.
-Among them, there are __347__unique DE genes associated with promoter DMRs across three cell types.
-Most of them are __cell type specific__.
-They are enriched in __neurogenesis and migration__ in both Brain and Cortex, but no enriched terms were found for GE.
+Among them, there are __347__ unique DE genes associated with promoter DMRs across three cell types.
+  + Most of the DE genes are __cell type specific__.
+  + These DE genes are enriched in __neurogenesis and migration__ in both Brain and Cortex, but no enriched terms were found for GE.

 ![plot of chunk DMR_MZ_DE](./MeDIP_files/figure-html/DMR_MZ_DE1.png) ![plot of chunk DMR_MZ_DE](./MeDIP_files/figure-html/DMR_MZ_DE2.png) ![plot of chunk DMR_MZ_DE](./MeDIP_files/figure-html/DMR_MZ_DE3.png)